masyl/isomaton/doc/roadmap.md

 - DONE: Minidb now has a publish/subscribe pattern and is publishing on add, remove and update.
 - DONE: The old block registry has been replacd by a minidb
 - DONE: The isograph now share the same block minidb as the stage and subscribe to its events
-- DONE: Entities also have a minidb
+- DONE: Actors also have a minidb
-- Rename all "entity" vars to actor
+- DONE: Rename all "entity" vars to actor
-- Make the movement rules specific to each entity (bird, fish, snake, person have each different rules?)
+- DONE: Movement rules specific to each entity (bird, fish, snake, person have each different rules?)
+- DONE: Movement rules are reusable across actors.
+Ex.: cantWalkOnEmptyOrNonSolid, cantWalkIntoSolids
+- Finish migration to the new Actor inheritance model

 ### v0.7 - Rules, rules, rules
+- bug: if the stage has 2 chickens, on chicken will be paralized by the others movements, because they have the same identity
 - Ruel so that actors dont walk on water
 - Rule to allow actor to occupy same space as a non-solid block, with the proper overriding z-index
 - Detect/Control collisions between actors and blocks